Medically reviewed by Majesta Health Medical Review Team

 How long does it take to see results with compounded semaglutide?

-Most patients begin noticing appetite reduction within the first two to four weeks of starting treatment.
+Most patients begin noticing appetite reduction within the first two to four weeks of starting treatment, during the early titration phase.
 Meaningful weight changes typically appear by month three and continue through months six to twelve as the maintenance dose is reached.
-Published clinical trials of brand-name semaglutide (STEP 1, NEJM 2021) report an average 14.9 percent weight loss at 68 weeks on the highest dose.
+Compounded semaglutide has not been the subject of its own clinical trials; your physician sets the dose and realistic expectations for your case.
 Individual results vary based on dose, adherence, diet, activity level, and other medical factors.

 What is the standard dosing schedule for compounded semaglutide?